telerik/winforms-docs/scheduler/views/multiday-view.md

 ## Overview

-MultidayView shows multiple date-time intervals with appointments arranged one next to another.
-In the screenshot below we have MultidayView with two intervals – the first one starts from November 07 with duration of two days and the second on starts from November 11 with duration of 3 days.
+__MultidayView__ shows multiple date-time intervals with appointments arranged one next to another.
+In the screenshot below we have __MultidayView__ with two intervals – the first one starts from November 07 with duration of two days and the second on starts from November 11 with duration of 3 days.

 >caption Figure 1: Multi Day View
 ![scheduler-views-multiday-view 001](images/scheduler-views-multiday-view001.png)

 ## Using MultidayView

 1\.
-In order to set the current view of RadScheduler to MultidayView, use the ActiveViewType or ActiveView properties:
+In order to set the current view of __RadScheduler__ to __MultidayView__, use the __ActiveViewType__ or __ActiveView__ properties:

 {{source=..\SamplesCS\Scheduler\Views\MultiDayView.cs region=multiDay}}
 {{source=..\SamplesVB\Scheduler\Views\MultiDayView.vb region=multiDay}}